i52vagam/CourseraGettingAndCleaningData/CodeBook.md

   The values show the mean of the values for each pair subject/activity.

   The names have 4 main parts:
-    1. Domain: "time" or "frequency"
+    1. **Domain**: "time" or "frequency"
-    2. Measurement target: "BodyAcc", "GravityAcc", "BodyAccJerk", "BodyGyro", "BodyGyroJerk", "BodyAccMag", "GravityAccMag", "BodyAccJerkMag", "BodyGyroMag", "BodyGyroJerkMag", "BodyBodyAccJerkMag", "BodyBodyGyroMag" or "BodyBodyGyroJerkMag"
+    2. **Measurement target**: "BodyAcc", "GravityAcc", "BodyAccJerk", "BodyGyro", "BodyGyroJerk", "BodyAccMag", "GravityAccMag", "BodyAccJerkMag", "BodyGyroMag", "BodyGyroJerkMag", "BodyBodyAccJerkMag", "BodyBodyGyroMag" or "BodyBodyGyroJerkMag"
-    3. Function applied: "Mean" or "Std"
+    3. **Function applied**: "Mean" or "Std"
-    4. Axis: "X", "Y", "Z" or ""(null)
+    4. **Axis**: "X", "Y", "Z" or ""(null)

     Variable list:
       timeBodyAccMeanX